Professional Work

 • Social & Behavioral Research Basic Program Certificate, CITI

-• Advanced Palliative Hospice Social Worker – Certified (APHSW-C)
+• Advanced Palliative Hospice Social Worker – Certified (APHSW-C), Hospice and Palliative Credentialing Center

 • Approved Clinical Supervisor (ACS), Center for Credentialing and Education